Scstechr/usefultools/doc/gch_doc.md

 Official document of __GCH__ (Git Commit Handler).
 Recommended to use with `alias`, such as `alias gch='gch.py'`. after exporting PATH of the cloned folder.
-Every command used in this script is visible as such:
+Every command used in this script are visible as such:
 ```bash
 >> EXECUTE: git status --short
 ```